kennytram/Mayhem-Overload/README.md

 In Mayhem Overload, users will be able to:

 #### Core Features
-- play different microgames intuitively within a strict time constraint
+- play different microgames intuitively within a time constraint
 - be able to keep track of their score
 - suffer with information overload
 - have fun!